sts24/sts-eleventy/src/portfolio/macos-california.md

 ---
 title: macOS California
-order: "1"
+order: "5"
 tools:
-- Node
-- Eleventy
+- MapBox
 - Netlify
+- Markdown
+- GraphQL
+- Gridsome
-- Visual Design
+- Vue
 image:
-- src: "/v1614988656/sts/trail-coffee-desktop.jpg"
+- src: "/v1622067764/sts/macos-california-large.png"
-  alt: Trail Coffee screenshot in desktop
+  alt: macOS California logo
-- src: "/v1614988656/sts/trail-coffee-mobile.jpg"
+- src: "/v1622067767/sts/macos-california-mobile.png"
-  alt: Trail Coffee screenshot in mobile
+  alt: macOS California screenshot in mobile
-excerpt: A journal of hiking photography
+excerpt: A tour of the Golden State through the years of macOS

 ---
-Trail Coffee was a side project I created to share my hiking photography.
-The original version of the site was launched in 2015 using a bespoke WordPress theme I developed to get exactly what I needed out of the site.
-At the time, this theme used several backend functions to help with customizing each post.
-For example, each region was defined by a category and given a custom accent color.
-The site also used several plugins such as Jetpack and WP-GPX-Maps to display map location and GPS data from the hikes.

-In 2019, I moved this off WordPress to Eleventy.
-This Jamstack version is hosted on Netlify.
-Eleventy is a fantastic static-site generator written in Node JS and gives developers a great deal of flexibility with combining your template language of choice with data stored in Markdown files or any other data store you want to bring.

-Since it is built around the Jamstack philosophy, I also had to move the content management to the Forestry CMS.
-This works with Markdown files and Git for file management.
-The images are hosted by Cloudinary makes use of the many transform options to generate images at many different sizes where they are needed in the template.
+macOS California is a little web app that uses Mapbox maps and Gridsome/Vue to showcase where the names of macOS releases are located in the state of California.

+It's a simple site, but it gave me the opportunity to learn more about the Gridsome framework.
+This framework uses Vue for front-end templates with GraphQL as the data model.
+I was already a fan of working with Vue, so this was all a natural fit to up and running.

-<a href="https://github.com/sts24/trailcoffee/">View on GitHub</a>
+<a href="https://github.com/sts24/macos-california-gridsome">View on GitHub</a>

-<a href="https://www.trailcoffee.net" class="btn">Read Trail Coffee</a>
+<a href="https://macoscalifornia.netlify.app/" class="btn">View This Site</a>